nathanmarz/specter-wiki/List-of-Macros.md

 `(defpathedfn name & args)`

-This is sugar to add [:pathedfn true] to the metadata map of the function.
+Defines a higher order navigator (a function that returns a navigator) that itself takes in one or more paths as input.
+This macro is generally used in conjunction with [fixed-pathed-nav](#fixed-pathed-nav) or [variable-pathed-nav](#variable-pathed-nav).
+When inline factoring is applied to a path containing one of these higher order navigators, it will automatically interepret all arguments as paths, factor them accordingly, and set up the callsite to provide the parameters dynamically.
+Use `^:notpath` metadata on arguments to indicate non-path arguments that should not be factored – note that in order to be inline factorable, these arguments must be statically resolvable (e.g. a top level var).

 The syntax is the same as `defn` (optional docstring, etc.).
-Often used with [fixed-pathed-nav](#fixed-pathed-nav) or [variable-pathed-nav](#variable-pathed-nav) to enable late binding parameters.
-Non-path arguments should be preceded by ^:notpath.

 ```clojure
 => (defpathedfn walk-pred